tobyy26/Never-Miss-a-Show/showtracker/README.md

 ## 1. Get your API keys

 - **Ticketmaster**: self-serve, free.
 Sign up at https://developer-acct.ticketmaster.com/ and grab your Consumer Key — that's your `TICKETMASTER_KEY`.
 - **Bandsintown**: requires manual approval.
 Email `API@bandsintown.com` explaining you're building a personal app to track your own favorite artists' tour dates, and ask for an app ID.
 Takes a few days.
 That's your `BANDSINTOWN_APP_ID`.
-- **Resend** (for email): sign up at https://resend.com, verify a sending domain (or use their test domain while developing), and grab an API key — that's your `RESEND_API_KEY`. `RESEND_FROM` is the address you send from, e.g. `shows@yourdomain.com`.

-You can start with just Ticketmaster if you want to get something running today — Bandsintown approval can come later, the code already handles a missing key by just skipping that source.
+*Note: You can start with just Ticketmaster if you want to get something running today — Bandsintown approval can come later, the code automatically handles a missing key by skipping that source.*

 ## 2. Local setup